nicolehappy/Deliverable5/README.md

 Testing site: http://testphp.vulnweb.com

-Vulnerability 1: Cross Site Scripting (Reflected) http://testphp.vulnweb.com/signup.php
+###Vulnerability 1: Cross Site Scripting (Reflected) http://testphp.vulnweb.com/signup.php

-	1. This vulnerability attacks integrity, which means the data of this site could be accessed by unauthorized users.
+	1. This vulnerability attacks integrity, which means the data of this site could be modified by unauthorized users.
 	2. It is modification
 	3. It is active
 	4. Due to this vulnerability, unauthorized access might occur.